Using Pain Medication During Labor Safely

-You may enter the delivery room studied up on drugs, have mustered up all the alternatives to using them, and still conclude, with your birth attendants, that it would be in the best interest of you, your baby and the progress of your childbirth to get some pain medication during labor.
+You may enter the delivery room studied up on drugs, have mustered up all the alternatives to using them, and still conclude, with your birth attendants, that it would be in the best interest of you, your baby, and the progress of your childbirth to get some medication for your labor pains.
 Here are the safest and most effective ways to use pain medication during labor:

 - Select the right drug.
 With the assistance of your mate and your labor support person, discuss with your doctor or anesthesiologist which drug is best for your particular labor situation.
 Which one is likely to give you the quickest, most effective pain relief with minimal effects on your baby?
 In our experience, Nubain is the most effective in taking the edge off the pain and has the fewest number of side effects.